StrayLamb2/qLD/README.md

 * Loading files in *qLD-compute* is not yet memory optimized and should hog good chunks of memory in big files/large inputLists.
 * Consecutive runs with the same output name are not overwritting the old data, neither prompt the user, so use different output names or (re)move the old files    before re-using the name.
 * Not supported data could produce results out of range (>1).
 In this case we save those values as '123.456' in the report for easy tracking/removal.
-* Not supported data could produce empty reports (from trimming all the sites) without giving an error message.
 * Invalid input directories can cause unexpected behavior.